-I am a big racing fan, but I never thought I could combine my passion with board gaming.
-I mean, how are you going to adapt such a dynamic sport to a static board?
-So, I went to research and to my surprise, there are several games out there that do just that.
-I made a compilation of Best Auto racing Board Games for You.
+I am a big racing fan, but I never thought I could combine it with my passion for board gaming.
+I mean, how are you going to adopt such a dynamic sport to a static board?
+So, I went to research, and to my surprise, there are several games out there that do just that.
+I made a compilation of the Best Auto Racing Board Games in 2023 for You.

 If we divide the games by how they move cars on the racetrack, we have two major groups:

 - Games that use cards for movement and/or events.
-There are multiple ways of doing that; drawing pre-game, pre-turn, managing your hand, drawing event and special cards and similar.
+There are multiple ways of doing that; drawing pre-game, pre-turn, managing your hand, drawing events and special cards, and similar.

 All that combined, auto racing board games make for great party or family evening games, especially if there are racing fans included.

 Table of Contents for Best Auto Racing Board Games

 To quickly navigate through the article, click on a title below.

 |Image||Title (click to quickly navigate through the article)||Tags||Price|

 |Robo Rally||robots, programming||$$$|

 |Rallyman: GT||modular, push-your-luck||$$$|